ds-102/sp20/grading.md

 - 20% Midterm
 - 35% Final

-(The midterm will tentatively be in class on October 17th.
-The final exam will be December 17th 8:00am - 11:00am.)
+(The midterm will tentatively be in class on March 19th.
+The final exam will be Wed May 13th 11:30am - 2:30pm.)

 ### Slip Days
-- 5 days of slip time you can use on homeworks or projects.
-- One minute late = one slip day.
-- After you use slip days, 20% off per day.
-- Intended to cover unforeseen circumstances.

-### On Time Policy (try not to be late)

 Each student gets an extension budget of 5 slip days.
 You can use the extension on homework and project assignments during the semester.
-Do not plan to use your slip-time; it is there for unforeseen circumstances!
+Do not plan to use your slip-time; it is there for unforeseen circumstances.
 These are rounded up, so if you are 1 minute late then 1 slip day will be used.

-After you have used up your slip-time budget, any assignment handed in late will be marked off 20% per day late, rounded up to the nearest integer number of days.
+After you have used your slip-time budget, any assignment handed in late will be marked off 20% per day late, rounded up to the nearest integer of number of days.
 No assignment will be accepted more than 5 days late.

 ### Collaboration Policy (don't cheat)